ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-horace-f-1854.md

 Horace was baptized in the Reformed Dutch Church of Port Richmond:

+{{% fig "staten-island/RDC/rdc-scan_070" "800" /%}}

-{{% fig "staten-island/rdc/rdc-scan_070" "800" /%}}
+{{% fig "staten-island/RDC/rdcpr-horace" "800" /%}}

-Horace is the single biggest mystery in the family, all the more so because his death seems to be a pivotal event in the family's history:
+Horace's died by a gunshot wound a few years before the Mills moved to Motts Corners.

 <div class="cols">
 {{% fig "corfu/1876-10-17-The-Buffalo-Commercial-Buffalo-NY-p3" "350" /%}}